-A data management plan (max.
-3 pages, up to 4 pages for longitudinal studies) is an integral part of the application.
+A data management plan (max. three pages, up to four pages for longitudinal studies) is an integral part of the application.

 Costs related to data sharing (people, equipment, infrastructure and tools) should be included in the resources section of the proposal form.
 If costs of managing legacy data and data sharing are substantial, funding for the following activities should be differentiated:

 - Collecting and 'cleaning' new data